Developing a Strong Compliance Communication Strategy

 HR leaders play a critical role in compliance communication efforts.
 Every new employee must be trained in the organization's policies, and existing employees must remain aware of those same policies, but that doesn't mean compliance communication is as simple as sending a memo or putting together a fun compliance training video.

 Having strong policies in place is a good start, but that initial work is meaningless if employees aren't aware of them.
-So consistent, effective communication is hugely important.
-How can CHROs take the lead in proliferating this thinking across the company?
+Consistent, effective communication is hugely important.
+How can HR leaders take the lead in proliferating this thinking across the organization?

 Dump the CBT-Only Approach

 The days of having everyone in your organization watch a training video and then take an online test (i.e., computer-based training, or CBT) to assure they've understood your compliance program are gone.
 This CBT approach not only lacks consistency, but it treats compliance as something that can be forgotten about once the test is over.
 There's no substitute for sophisticated compliance communication that fosters a holistic culture and consistent mindset of compliance.

 Use Multiple Communication Channels